pic

 SVectors are formally defined as objects with type SVector{N,T}, where N specifies the number of elements and T denotes the element's type.
 For instance, SVector(4,5,6) has type SVector{3,Int64}, indicating that it comprises 3 elements with type Int64.
 Importantly, this implies that the number of elements is part of the SVector type.
 This feature, which is shared with MVectors and inherited from tuples, can readily introduce type instabilities if not handled carefully.

-The approaches to ensuring type stability are similar to those employed for tuples.
-This means that we should either pass SVectors and MVectors as function arguments, or dispatch by the number of elements through the Valtechnique.
+To ensure type stability, you can employ approaches similar to those employed for tuples.
+Essentially, this entails that we should either pass SVectors and MVectors as function arguments, or dispatch by the number of elements through the Val technique.

 x = rand(50)